-Regulations on Electronic Money Issuers
+Regulations on Electronic Money Issuers and Payment Services Operators

-The BSP, or the central monetary authority of the Philippines, regulates the issuance of electronic money and the operations of electronic money issuers or EMIs such as us due to our GPay offering in the Philippines.
-The Manual of Regulations for Non-Bank Financial Institutions (the "MORNBFI") promulgated by the BSP defines e-money as monetary value as represented by a claim on its issuer, that is: (a) electronically stored in an instrument or device; (b) issued against receipt of funds of an amount not lesser in value than the monetary value issued; (c) accepted as a means of payment by persons or entities other than the issuer; (d) withdrawable in cash or cash equivalent; and (e) issued in accordance with the BSP's regulations.
+The BSP, or the central monetary authority of the Philippines, regulates the issuance of electronic money and the operations of electronic money issuers ("EMIs") such as us due to our GrabPay offering in the Philippines.
+BSP Circular No. 1166, series of 2023 ("EMI Circular") defines E-money as referring to an electronically-stored monetary value that is: (i) maintained in a non-interest-bearing non-deposit transaction account; (ii) denominated in or pegged to Philippine Peso or other foreign currencies; (iii) pre-funded by customers to enable payment transactions; (iv) accepted as a means of payment by the issuer and by other persons or entities including merchants/sellers; (v) issued against receipt of funds of an amount equal to the monetary value issued; (vi) represented by a claim on its issuer; and (vii) withdrawable in cash or cash equivalent or transferable to other accounts/instruments that are withdrawable in cash.
 Prior BSP approval is required before operating as an EMI.
-Any violation or non-compliance of the National Payments Act or any guidelines set by the BSP shall be a basis for imposition of administrative or civil fines of up to PHP2 million, suspension of directors, and officers, and revocation of authority, and possible imprisonment up to ten years.
+Any violation of or non-compliance with the National Payments Act or any guidelines set by the BSP shall be a basis for imposition of administrative or civil fines of up to PHP 2 million (approximately \$36,000), suspension of directors and officers, revocation of authority, and possible imprisonment for a term up to 10 years.

-Starting December 16, 2021, the BSP has imposed a 2-year moratorium on the issuance of EMI licenses to non-banks in order to monitor existing market players in the e-money landscape and to assess their impact on the financial ecosystem.
-For EMI applicants who were unable to submit their application before the December 15, 2021 deadline, the BSP allows them to still participate in the digital payments ecosystem by applying for an exception under the Regulatory Sandbox Framework.
-The specific guidelines for this Framework are still being drafted.
-In its most recent draft, applicants must meet eligibility standards to be able to participate in the regulatory sandbox.
+Since December 16, 2021, the BSP has imposed a two-year moratorium on the issuance of EMI licenses to non-banks in order to monitor existing market players in the e-money landscape and to assess their impact on the financial ecosystem.
+For EMI applicants who were unable to submit their application before the December 15, 2021 deadline, the BSP allows them to continue to participate in the digital payments ecosystem by applying for an exception under the Regulatory Sandbox Framework (the "Framework").
+Under this Framework, applicants must meet eligibility standards to be able to participate in the regulatory sandbox.
+This moratorium, however, does not affect existing EMI license holders such as GrabPay.
+The Monetary Board, in its Resolution No. 1598 dated December 7, 2023, approved the extension of the moratorium until December 15, 2024.
+However, exceptions may still be granted to applications made by non-bank EMIs if they involve (i) new business models; (ii) unserved, targeted niches, and/or (iii) new technologies to be processed through the regulatory sandbox approach.